Transportation Mobility

 How is the region performing?

-The share of Lackawanna County commuters who drive alone has continued to decline, reaching 75.9 percent in 2023.
-Those who carpool or use some form of public transportation decreased from 11.0 percent in 2022 to 10.4 percent in 2023.
-The share of people who work from home has steadily increased over time, increasing by 7.8 percent from 1990 to 2023.
-The county reported 99,538 workers over the age of 16; this value is 1,175 less than the previous year.
+The share of Lackawanna County commuters who drive alone has held steady at 75.9 percent in 2023 and 2024.
+Those who carpool or use some form of public transportation decreased from 10.4 percent in 2023 to 9.9 percent in 2024.
+The share of people who work from home has steadily increased over time, increasing by 8.3 percent from 1990 to 2024.

-The share of Luzerne County commuters who drive alone has also continued to decline, reaching 76.0 percent in 2023.
-From 2022 to 2023, the number of people who carpooled or used some form of public transportation decreased by 0.3 percent.
-The number of workers from home increased by 7.4 percent from 1990 to 2023.
-The county had 150,612 workers over the age of 16 in 2023, a decrease of 188 workers from 2022.
+The share of Luzerne County commuters who drive alone has declined, reaching 74.6 percent in 2024.
+From 2023 to 2024, the number of people who carpooled or used some form of public transportation decreased by 0.1 percent.
+The number of workers from home increased by 9.0 percent from 1990 to 2024.

-The share of Wayne County commuters who drive has also declined since 2020, reaching 75.7 percent in 2023.
-Additionally, the number of people who worked from home increased by 5.3 percent from 1990 to 2023.
-The county had 20,399 workers over the age of 16 in 2023, a decrease of 413 from the previous year.
+The share of Wayne County commuters who drive alone has declined since 2020, reaching 75.2 percent in 2024.
+Additionally, the number of people who worked from home increased by 6.5 percent from 1990 to 2024.